 Old photos put together to show the movement of a bison.

+Bison are herbivores, what means they eat plants, grasses and sedges.
 Usually the graze two hours, rest, cud chew.
 After that buffaloes move to a new location to graze again.|

 Bison mating occurs in August and September.
 It takes about 285 days before a new buffalo is born.
 When bison cows are three years and older, they are mature and can reproduce.
 Normal life span of a bison is about 16 years in the wild.

 Because of more humans, more houses, more roads, more noise, wild animals are often difficult to watch.
 You need patience, however, the rewards are well worth it.
-Few other activities can bring such a sense of wonder, satisfaction, connecting with Nature, as well as peaceful solitude -- in todayís busy world.
+Few other activities can bring such a sense of wonder, satisfaction, connecting with Nature, as well as peaceful solitude -- in today's busy world.

 When we protect Nature, we conserve Earth and all living beings on it!|

-Everybody at Bear Springs Blossom Nature Conservation works without salary.
+All BSB members donate their time.
 Every cent of your donation / membership dues is used for information - education, bird protection!

-The B*S*B Nature reserve can also be called natural reserve = nature preserve = natural preserve, located in the southern Texas Hill Country.|
+The BSB Nature reserve can also be called natural reserve = nature preserve = natural preserve, located in the southern Texas Hill Country.|

 It is a protected area of importance for wildlife, flora, fauna.